BuberryWorldwide/hoang-an-poetry/2006/03-11-2006-the-inadequate-manifestation-of-my-love.md

 ---
-title: "The Inadequate Manifestation Of My Love"
+author: Unknown
+categories: Poetry
 date: 03/11/2006
-categories: Poetry
 layout: post
+title: The Inadequate Manifestation Of My Love
 ---

 **The Inadequate Manifestation Of My Love**